 The America Crece initiative allows the U.S. government to use a number of mechanisms at its disposal that can help the private sector to invest in Latin America in order to drive future sustainable economic growth.
-The goal is to enable the countries of the region to develop so that there is a future for their citizens in their own countries so that they do not have to seek to emigrate.
+The goal is to enable the countries of the region to develop so that there is a future for their citizens in their own nations.
+This will lessen their need to emigrate in search of economic opportunity.

 The America Crece initiative focuses on creating an environment that is conducive to private sector investment in energy and infrastructure that is transparent, competitive, and in line with international best practices.